BaptisteRamonda/ingenuity-gate/README.md

 ### Usage

-First, start Ingescape, the whiteboard and the agents, to ensure that the system is running smoothly by running the following commands:
+To begin, make sure you start Ingescape by launching the Circle software, then opening the platform on it.

 Using the doorbell :